Romani culture: Muslim Romani communities in the Balkans

-In the Balkans, the Roma of North Macedonia and southern Serbia, including the disputed territory of Kosovo, have been particularly active in Islamic mystical brotherhoods (Sufism)—Muslim Roma immigrants to Western Europe and America have brought these traditions with them.
+In the Balkans, the Roma in North Macedonia and southern Serbia, including the disputed territory of Kosovo, have been particularly active in Islamic mystical brotherhoods (Sufism)—Muslim Romani migrants to Western Europe and America have brought these traditions with them.
+It is a custom among some Muslim Roma in the Western Balkans that the prepuce be buried after a Sunet Bijav.

 Other regions

-Ukraine and Russia contain Romani Muslim populations, as the families of Balkan migrants continue to live there.
-The descendants' ancestors settled on the Crimean peninsula during the 17th and 18th centuries, but most descendants migrated to Ukraine, southern Russia and the Povolzhie (along the Volga River).
-Formally, Islam is the religion that these communities align themselves with, and the people are recognized for their staunch preservation of the Romani language and identity.
+The majority of Romanies in Central and Eastern Europe are Eastern Orthodox, Muslim or Roman Catholic.
+Ukraine and Russia contain Muslim Romani populations, who generally trace their faith back to the Ottoman period in the Balkans.
+Some of them settled on the Crimean peninsula during the 17th and 18th centuries before migrating to Ukraine, southern Russia and the Povolzhie (along the Volga River).
+They are recognised for their staunch preservation of the Romani language and identity.

-Most Eastern European Roma are Roman Catholic, Eastern Orthodox, or Muslim.
 Those in Western Europe and the United States are mostly Roman Catholic or Protestant.
 In southern Spain, many Roma are Pentecostal, but this is a small minority that has emerged in contemporary times.

-In Egypt, the Roma are split into Christian and Muslim populations.
-For countless years, dance has been considered a religious procedure for the Egyptian Roma.
-In Turkey, the Romani people are Muslim and the males are circumcised, while the majority of Roma in Latin America have maintained their European religions, with most following Eastern Orthodox Christianity.
+The majority of the Romani diaspora in the Americas are Christian.

 Evangelicalism

-Since World War II, a growing number of Roma have embraced Evangelical movements.
+Since World War II, a number of Roma have become involved in Evangelical movements.
 For the first time, Roma became ministers and created their own, autonomous churches and missionary organizations.
 In some countries, the majority of Roma belong to Romani churches.
 This unexpected change has greatly contributed to a better image of Roma in society.
 The work they perform is seen as more legitimate, and they have begun to obtain legal permits for commercial activities.